xdnkhnn/RPYtoEXCEL/README.md

 ## Important Notes & Troubleshooting

-* Line Numbers: Do not modify the Line column (Column B) in Excel, as the tool relies on line indexing to place translations back into .rpy files correctly.
+* Line Numbers: Do not modify the Line column (Column B) in Excel,5as the tool relies on line indexing to place translations back into .rpy files correctly.
 * Double Quotes: Preserve internal formatting tags (such as {w}, {p}, [player_name]) and escape quotes (\") inside your translated text.
 * Admin Privilege Issue: If drag-and-drop does not work on Windows, ensure the application is NOT running as Administrator (Windows blocks drag-and-drop from standard File Explorer to elevated processes).